Radiation material science: Radiation

 The types of radiation that can alter structural materials are neutron radiation, ion beams, electrons (beta particles), and gamma rays.
 All of these forms of radiation have the capability to displace atoms from their lattice sites, which is the fundamental process that drives the changes in structural metals.
 The inclusion of ions among the irradiating particles provides a tie-in to other fields and disciplines such as the use of accelerators for the transmutation of nuclear waste, or in the creation of new materials by ion implantation, ion beam mixing, plasma-assisted ion implantation, and ion beam-assisted deposition.

 The effect of irradiation on materials is rooted in the initial event in which an energetic projectile strikes a target.
 While the event is made up of several steps or processes, the primary result is the displacement of an atom from its lattice site.
 Irradiation displaces an atom from its site, leaving a vacant site behind (a vacancy) and the displaced atom eventually comes to rest in a location that is between lattice sites, becoming an interstitial atom.
 The vacancy-interstitial pair is central to radiation effects in crystalline solids and is known as a Frenkel pair.
 The presence of the Frenkel pair and other consequences of irradiation damage determine the physical effects, and with the application of stress, the mechanical effects of irradiation by the occurring of interstitial, phenomena, such as swelling, growth, phase transition, segregation, etc., will be effected.
 In addition to the atomic displacement, an energetic charged particle moving in a lattice also gives energy to electrons in the system, via the electronic stopping power.
-This energy transfer can also for high-energy particles produce damage in non-metallic materials, such as ion tracks and fission tracks in minerals.
+This energy transfer can also be for high-energy particles produce damage in non-metallic materials, such as ion tracks and fission tracks in minerals.

 Image sequence of the time development of a collision cascade in the heat spike regime produced by a 30 keV Xe ion impacting on Au under channeling conditions.
 The image is produced by a classical molecular dynamics simulation of a collision cascade.
 The image shows a cross section of two atomic layers in the middle of a threedimensional simulation cell.
 Each sphere illustrates the position of an atom, and the colors show the kinetic energy of each atom as indicated by the scale on the right.
 At the end, both point defects and dislocation loops remain.